Stewed Beans with Manchego Cheese

 Soak the beans:

 • Pour the beans into a large pot and cover with water.
+Add 2 bay leaves.
 Cover and soak for 8 hours or overnight.
 Drain and rinse and set aside.
+See the cooking note below.

 Cook the aromatics:

 • Wipe out the pot used to soak the beans.
-Heat 1 tablespoon avocado oil over medium-high heat.
-Once hot, add the onion and celery and cook for 7-8 minutes until they just begin to soften.
+Heat 1 tablespoon neutral oil over medium-high heat.
+Once hot, add the onion and celery and cook for 7-8 minutes until they begin to soften.

 • Add the garlic and cook for 45 seconds until fragrant.